webtimal/wp-kickstart/README.md

 ## Installation

-This package is meant to be used globally, therefore install it with the appropriate command:
+This package is meant to be installed globally, therefore install it with the appropriate flag:
 `npm i -g wp-kickstart`

 Upon installation, the most recent version of [WP-CLI](https://wp-cli.org) will automatically be downloaded and stored as */usr/local/bin/wp*.